Northern pintail: Status

 The northern pintail has a large range, estimated at 41900000 km2, and a population estimated at 4.8–4.9 million individuals.
-The IUCN has categorised the northern pintail as not being threatened globally, however it is endangered in Europe.
+The IUCN has classified the northern pintail as not being threatened globally, however it is endangered in Europe.

-In the Palaearctic, breeding populations are declining in much of the range, including its stronghold in Russia.
-In other regions, populations are stable or fluctuating.
+In the Palaearctic, there has been a decline in breeding populations across much of the region, including Russia, where the species has its population stronghold.
+In other regions, populations are either stable or fluctuating.

-Pintails in North America at least have been badly affected by avian diseases, with the breeding population falling from more than 10 million in 1957 to 3.5 million by 1964.
-Although the species has recovered from that low point, the breeding population in 1999 was 30% below the long-term average, despite years of major efforts focused on restoring the species.
-In 1997, an estimated 1.5 million water birds, the majority being northern pintails, died from avian botulism during two outbreaks in Canada and Utah.
+The pintail population in North America has been severely impacted by avian diseases, although the extent of this impact to other regions remains uncertain.
+Specifically, the breeding population fell from over 10 million in 1957 to 3.5 million in 1964.
+Although the species has recovered from that low point, the breeding population in 1999 was 30% below the long-term average, despite years of major recovery efforts.
+In 1997, an estimated 1.5 million water birds, most of them northern pintails, died from avian botulism during two outbreaks in Canada and Utah.

 The northern pintail is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies, but it has no special status under the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), which regulates international trade in specimens of wild animals and plants.